 Image Credit: British Library [Henry A. Oldfield, 1852]

-The 17th World Sanskrit Conference will feature a full schedule of five days of scholarly papers, plenary speakers, keynotes, special panels, and workshops, in addition to numerous evening events open to the general public (For more information about these, please see HERE).
+The 17th World Sanskrit Conference features a full schedule of five days of scholarly papers, plenary speakers, keynotes, special panels, and workshops, as well as daily evening events that are open to the general public.

-We have invited more than 600 of the foremost Sanskrit scholars from around the world to present their research findings on a wide array of topics within the discipline of Sanskrit studies.
+Five hundred leading Sanskrit scholars from around the world will present their research findings on a wide array of topics within the discipline of Sanskrit studies.
 These presentations have been organized into 24 distinct Conference Sections ranging from the Vedas to Computational Sanskrit and the Digital Humanities.
 A full listing of the Sections and their Convenors, who are responsible for the academic quality and orderliness of each section, are listed below.

 The scholarly presentations will be delivered in concurrent panels, and will be 20 minutes in length, with a 10-minute discussion/changeover, and will be delivered in Sanskrit, or in English or French, the national languages of Canada.